Research Misconduct

 Recklessly: To propose, perform, or review research, or report research results, with indifference to a known risk of fabrication, falsification, or plagiarism.
 Indifference includes failure, either by action or inaction, to do what a reasonable researcher would have done under the circumstances to prevent the falsification, fabrication, or plagiarism.

-Research: A systematic investigation designed to develop or contribute to generalizable knowledge.
-The term encompasses, including basic and applied research, as well as research training activities.
+Research: A systematic investigation designed to develop or contribute to generalizable knowledge, including basic and applied research.

-Respondent: The person individual against whom an allegation of research misconduct is directed, or the person whose actions are who is the subject of an inquiry or investigation.
+Respondent: The individual against whom an allegation of research misconduct is directed or who is the subject of an inquiry or investigation.

 Retaliation: Acts of retaliation include intimidation, threats, coercion, discrimination, and/or harassment, whether physical or communicated verbally or via written communication (including the use of e-mail, texts, and social media).